+The SDP has been designed as per the requirements of the NCER.
 The requirements of the SDP are detailed in Article 11 - Article 22 of the NCER.
-The high level requirements of these articles include;
+The high level requirements of these articles include:

 - Design of the SDP

-- Implementation of the SDP
+- Implementation of the SDF

 - Activation of the SDP

 - Measures of the SDP

 The Terms and Conditions for System Defence Providers, as defined in NCER, are conveyed through the Connection and Operating Conditions of the Grid Code and Part 3 of SI 445/20001.
 In the recent past, there has been an extensive process of consultation on modifications to the Grid Code and the development of system services contracts.
 Where appropriate, system services contracts were procured through a tendering process.
 This is expected to continue for the foreseeable future.
-EirGrid does not propose to change any Grid Code clauses with respect to System Defence services.